LINC-BIT/Loci/README.md

 ## 5 Experiment
 ### 5.1 Running on Cifar100
-We selected 10 Jetson and rasberry devices with different memory and different computing speeds to test on cifar100, including 2 Jetson-nano devices with 4GB memory, 2 Jetson-Xavier-NX with 16GB memory, 2 Jetson-AgX with 32GB memory and rasberry pi with 4GB memory.
+We selected 10 Jetson and raspberry Pi devices with different memory and different computing speeds to test on cifar100, including 2 Jetson-nano devices with 4GB memory, 2 Jetson-Xavier-NX with 16GB memory, 2 Jetson-AgX with 32GB memory and rasberry pi with 4GB memory.
 - **Launch the server:**
 ```shell
 ## Run on 20 Jetson devices